 For some people, it’s more practical to have one credit card with a high credit limit as opposed to having a few credit cards from the same issuer, with all of them having smaller credit limits.

 Sometimes reallocating credit limits can be a great tool.
-It can help with getting more credit available on a card the has an intro 0% APR offer, giving you much more money available to borrow interest-free.
+It can help with getting more available credit on a card that has an intro 0% APR offer, giving you much more money available to borrow interest-free.
 Credit expert, Joel Freidman, founder of Credit Capital, was recently successful in moving over a $25k limit from an Amex personal card to a newly opened Amex Blue Business Card which has 12 months 0% APR, giving the customer another $25k to spend on 0% APR!

-Here in this post, we will go through the list of major credit card issuers and their policies on reallocating/transferring credit limits.
+Here in this post, we will go through the list of major credit card issuers and their policies on reallocating / transferring credit limits.

 Please note: I put a strong emphasis that all information found in this post should be as accurate and up-to-date as possible.
-But, even after spending hours on research and interviewing other credit card experts, I will be honest that I still do not have a full clear picture.
+But, even after spending hours on research and interviewing other credit card experts, I will be honest and say that I still do not have a full clear picture.
 It seems that results strongly vary even within the same credit card issuers between different cardholders.
 If your result is different than that which is stated in this post, then please kindly leave a comment and we will update the post accordingly.

 - You can reallocate credit limits from personal to personal, business to business, and from personal to business cards.
 You cannot transfer from business to personal.